Web Site Design by Rainbo Design

 and d is a damping factor which compensates for endless loops, etc.

-For non-math majors, the above formula means that the PageRank value passed by a link is approximately equal to the PageRank score of the page on which the link originates, divided by the number of links on that same page.
+For you non-math majors out there, the above formula means that the PageRank value passed by a given link is approximately equal to the PageRank score of the page on which the link originates, divided by the total number of links on that same page.
 So, a link from a page with a modest PageRank score but which contains relatively few links can pass on more PageRank value than a link from a page with a relatively higher PageRank score that contains many links.
-Each web page's PageRank score is then the approximate sum of the PageRank value passed by the links pointing to it.
+Thus, each web page's PageRank score is then the approximate sum of the PageRank value passed to it by the links pointing to it.

-The exact formula Google uses for calculating PageRank has changed significantly in recent years, but for webmasters this is still the best way to think of PageRank in terms of their own websites.
-Since the actual algorithm used by Google results in a number with a much broader range of precision than the simple 0 to 10 scale shown in the Google Toolbar, Google must periodically adjust the scale by which their internal PageRank value is converted for display in the Toolbar to account for the ever-growing number of webpages in their index.
+The formula Google uses for calculating PageRank has changed significantly in recent years, but for webmasters this is still the best way to think of PageRank in terms of their own websites.
+The actual algorithm used by Google results in a number with a much broader range of precision than the simple 0 to 10 scale shown in the now-defunct Google Toolbar PageRank meter, Google must periodically adjust the scale by which their internal PageRank value is converted for display in the Toolbar to account for the ever-growing number of webpages in their index.
 This is why you'll sometimes see the Toolbar PageRank score of your pages fall a point or two after an update, even though the links pointing to that page appear to have remained unchanged and you see no changes in rankings.
+NOTE: Now that Google has stopped updating the public PageRank data, the information in the Toolbar is very unreliable.

-Google engineer Matt Cutts has recently discussed how Google's internal PageRank system has changed recently.
-He mentions that they now assign different weights to different kinds of links.
-It's reasonable to assume that menu links, footer links, blogroll links, and similar sitewide links do not pass as much PageRank as links that are embedded within the primary content of a webpage.
+Some time ago, famed Google engineer Matt Cutts discussed how Google's internal PageRank system has changed.
+He mentions that they assign different weights to different kinds of links.
+It's reasonable to assume that menu links, footer links, blogroll links, advertising or affiliate links, and similar obscure or sitewide links do not pass as much PageRank as links that are embedded within the primary content of a webpage.
+That is, links that are truly "editorial" in nature.
 In addition, Google will often lower the PageRank of low-quality pages.
-Pages that mainly consist of links, such as link exchange pages and website category pages, will often have no PageRank score at all in the Toolbar PageRank display, which is a strong indication that such pages are largely ignored.
-Further, some penalties can result in a page or an entire website losing the ability to pass PageRank.
+Pages that mainly consist of links (such as link exchange pages, website directory pages, and website category pages with little quality content for users will often have no PageRank, which is a strong indication that such pages are largely ignored.
+Further, some penalties can cause a page or an entire website to lose the ability to pass PageRank.
 This penalty is usually imposed for a serious violation of Google's Guidelines, such as selling links.
+This means that links from unscrupulous business websites can actually damage your rankings.

 Does PageRank Matter?